-Indicator 2016-17 2017-18 2018-19
+Indicator 2017-18 2018-19 2019-20

-Misassignments of Teachers of English Learners 1 0 0
+Misassignments of Teachers of English Learners 0 0 0

-Total Teacher Misassignments 1 2 1
+Total Teacher Misassignments 2 1 0

 Vacant Teacher Positions 0 0 0

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. \Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

-Year and month in which data were collected: 09/2018
+Year and month in which data were collected: September 2019

-Summerville Elementary held a public hearing on August 7, 2018, and determined that the school had sufficient and good quality textbooks, instructional materials or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Summerville Elementary held a public hearing on August 13, 2019, and determined that the school had sufficient and good quality textbooks, instructional materials or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
 Textbooks and instructional materials are adopted according to a cycle developed by the California Department of Education, making the textbooks used in the school the most current available.
 Materials approved for use by the State are reviewed by all teachers and a recommendation is made to the School Board by a selection committee composed of the teachers and principal.
 All recommended materials are available for parent examination at the district office prior to adoption.
-The table displays information collected in September 2018 about the quality and availability of the standards-aligned textbooks and other instructional materials used at the school.
+The table displays information collected in September 2019 about the quality and availability of the standards-aligned textbooks and other instructional materials used at the school.
+During the 2019-2020 school year, Summerville Elementary is piloting two different science curricula with the intention of adopting during the Spring of 2020.
+More information will be posted later this school year.

-Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts Houghton Mifflin Journeys K-5 Adopted 2016 McMillian McGraw Hill - StudySync ELA Grades 6-8 Adopted 2016 Yes 0.0% Mathematics Envision 2.0 Grades K-5 Pearson Adopted 2018 Big Ideas Math Grades 6-8 Houghton Mifflin Adopted 2015 Yes 0.0% Science Harcourt Adopted 2007 Prentice Hall Adopted 2001 Yes 0.0% History-Social Science History Alive Grades 6-8 Adopted 2018 Houghton Mifflin Adopted 2006 Yes 0.0%
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
+Percent Students Lacking Own Assigned Copy Reading/Language Arts Houghton Mifflin Journeys Grades K-5 Adopted 2016 Yes 0.0% McMillian McGraw Hill - StudySync ELA Grades 6-8 Adopted 2016

+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
+Percent Students Lacking Own Assigned Copy Mathematics Pearson - Envision 2.0 Grades K-5 Adopted 2018 Houghton Mifflin - Big Ideas Math Grades 6-8 Adopted 2015 Yes 0.0% Science Harcourt Adopted 2007 Prentice Hall Adopted 2001 Yes 0.0% History-Social Science Teacher Created Materials - Exploring Social Studies: California Edition GradesTK-3 Adopted May 2019 Pearson - myWorld Interactive Grades 4-5 Adopted May 2019 Studies Weekly Grades 4-5 Adopted May 2019 History Alive Grades 6-8 Adopted 2018 Yes 0.0%